marvin-schmitt/marvin-schmitt/README.md

 I am generally happy to collaborate on any of the above topics.

-Best to reach me via email: marvinXschmitt(fancy symbol)web.de where X is the solution to six plus six plus two.
+Best to reach me via email: _marvinschmittlinguistics@gmail.com_

 <!---
 - 👋 Hi, I’m @marvin-schmitt